waldirio/launchpad-app/README.md

 Type the path to create your app.
 By default, it will be in your home directory [/Users/wpinheir]:
 ```

 At this moment, the structure will be created and your application will be ready to be installed.
-The output below should be something expected
+The output similar to below is expected
 ```
 % ./launchpad-app.sh
 Type the name of your app: terminator